 Strawberries, like all brightly coloured fruit and veg, are high in antioxidants and phytonutrients, including anthocyanins, ellagitannins, flavonols, terpenoids, and phenolic acids, that fight inflammation.
 Inflammatory states and oxidative stress have been implicated frequently in the development of a number of diseases, from cardiovascular disease to cancer, with strawberries cresting the charts for their variety of beneficial compounds and high levels of vitamin C, folate and manganese.

-Get your strawberries every time you have a salad with this simple dressing, combining natural partners strawberries and balsamic vinegar.
+For the healthier option, get your strawberries every time you have a salad with this simple dressing, combining natural partners strawberries and balsamic vinegar.
 Chop a few up and add them to a leaf salad too, making this dressing (and the salad) sing even more!

 Strawberry Balsamic Dressing (makes around 300 mls)